La Nación (Paraguay): History

-For 15 years, the Communication Nation Group was led by the businessman and sports director Alejandro Dominguez, son of Osvaldo Dominguez Dibb; who in January 2016 was chosen as president of the Conmebol.
+For 15 years, the Communication Nation Group was led by the businessman and sports director Alejandro Domínguez, son of Osvaldo Domínguez Dibb; who in January 2016 was chosen as president of the Conmebol.

 In August 2015, the Nación de Comunicaciones Group bought the Popular newspaper, in addition to the web site hoy.com.py and a radio that is transmitted over the internet, all belonging to the Multimedia group, of former President Juan Carlos Wasmosy.